Steamship Authority Vs. Hy-Line Cruises Ferry From Hyannis to Nantucket: Which is Better?

 Nantucket Ferry Terminal Locations

 The Steamship Authority terminal on Nantucket is located at 1 Steamboat Wharf in Nantucket.
 The Hy-Line Cruises terminal is at 33 Straight Wharf in Nantucket.
-The two docks are within a five-minutes walk of each other, so the best one to choose is whichever is closest to your hotel.
+The two docks are within a five-minute walk of each other, so the best one to choose is whichever is closest to your hotel.

 Winner: Tie